Error-331/code_tests/docs/bible/links.md

 The Biting Serpents - January 21 (the law, Jesus, the set of things);

 Cereal and Milk - January 22 (faith in general, faith in God never lets you down, seek God first always);

+Somebody Loves Me - January 24 (God is love, the right direction of faith, what is faith);